-University College offers both a Master of Arts and a Master of Science in Biology.
+University College offers both a Master of Arts in Biology and a Master of Science in Biology for Science Teachers.

 Master of Arts in Biology